Clivern/Cattle/README.md

 ## Deployment

-You can either deploy it manually or [use terraform & ansible to deploy cattle on digitalocean](https://github.com/Clivern/Cattle/tree/main/deployment/ubuntu)
+You can either deploy it manually like glamorous old days or [use terraform & ansible to deploy cattle on digitalocean or other cloud providers](https://github.com/Clivern/Cattle/tree/main/deployment/ubuntu).

 ## Versioning